 - The name of the Indian Branch office shall be the same as the parent company.

-- The Branch office does not have any ownership, it is just an extension of the existing company in a foreign country.
+- The Branch office does not have any ownership, it is just an extension of the exiting company in a foreign country.

 - The Net Worth i.e. total of paid-up capital and free reserves, less intangible assets as per the latest Audited Balance Sheet or Account Statement certified by a Certified Public Accountant or any Registered Accounts Practitioner by whatever name shall be not less than or equal to USD 100,000.

 - A branch office is suitable for foreign companies looking to set up a temporary office in India and not interested or not planning to have long term plans for the Indian operations; except banking, shipping and airlines, etc. mentioned above.